Community-led projects with First Nations and health system partners

 Understanding Aamjiwnaang First Nations’s environmental health journey

-In 2017, we were approached by the Indigenous Cancer Control Unit at Cancer Care Ontario (CCO) to support their work with the Aamjiwnaang First Nation near the Sarnia-Lambton “Chemical Valley”, an industrial complex of refining and chemical companies.
+In 2017, we were approached by the Indigenous Cancer Control Unit at Ontario Health to support their work with the Aamjiwnaang First Nation near the Sarnia-Lambton “Chemical Valley”, an industrial complex of refining and chemical companies.
 This community has experienced years of poor air quality, chemical spills, and other exposure events, resulting in serious concerns about environmental quality.
 In the past decades, Aamjiwnaang has been involved in about 20 related research studies.

 Subscribe to our newsletters